Best Indicators for Intraday Trading: Types, Strategy & How to Choose

 Types of Intraday Trading Indicators

 The moving average (MA) is a very simple technical analysis tool that creates an average price that is constantly updated to smooth out price data.
-The average is calculated over a specified period of time, such as 10 days, 20 minutes, 30 weeks, or any other time frame the trader specifies.
+The average is calculated over a specified period, such as 10 days, 20 minutes, 30 weeks, or any other time frame the trader specifies.

 - Simple Moving Average: Plotting the average price of a stock across several time periods yields a simple moving average, or SMA.
 The closing prices serve as the primary basis for this.